fleetdm/fleet/articles/fleet-4.19.0.md

 * Improved the Fleet UI by informing the user that Fleet only supports screen widths above 768px.

 * Added support for asynchronous saving of the hosts' scheduled query statistics.
-This is an experimental feature and should only be used if you're seeing performance issues.
+This is an experimental feature that should only be used if you're seeing performance issues.
 Documentation for this feature can be found [here on fleetdm.com](https://fleetdm.com/docs/deploying/configuration#osquery-enable-async-host-processing).

 * Fixed a bug in which the **Operating system** and **Munki versions** cards on the **Home > macOS**